 How To Use

-Install the latest version of NyVox from Patreon (Steam coming soon!).
+Install the latest version of NyVox from the download link or from Patreon.
 NyVox requires Windows 10 version 1903 or later and a modern GPU (GTX 950 or later) Please test NyVox first before subscribing to ensure it works for your system.

-If you plan to use NyVox with other programs you will need an audio driver like VB-Cable (www.vb-cable.com.
-VB-CABLE is a donationware, all participations are welcome. )
+If you plan to use NyVox with other programs you will need a way to route the audio with something like like VB-Cable (www.vb-cable.com.
+VB-CABLE is a donationware. )

-If you are a subscriber to the NyVox Patreon, sign in with the Sign In button at the top to unlock all of the voices.
+If you are a subscriber to the NyVox Patreon, sign in with the Sign In button at the bottom to unlock all of the voices and features.

 Press start.
 NyVox will calibrate to your voice while you speak, simply speak in a normal voice for a few seconds.
 It is recommended to lower (or increase) the Voice Detection Threshold until NyVox only runs while you are talking so as to not pick up background noises or typing.
 If Calibrating stays at 0, you may have the wrong input device selected.
 See troubleshooting below for more details.